mweidner037/fugue/README.md

 The `crdt-benchmarks` folder is modified from [https://github.com/dmonad/crdt-benchmarks/](https://github.com/dmonad/crdt-benchmarks/) by Kevin Jahns.
 We added our Fugue implementations to the suite (in `crdt-benchmarks/benchmarks`), removed measurements that are not relevant to the paper, and made minor tweaks (e.g. recording network usage during \[B4\]).

 Info on microbenchmarks (measured but not described in the paper) is found in `crdt-benchmarks/README.md`.

+## Misc

+`yjs-interleave/` verifies the paper's Yjs interleaving anomaly (Proposition C.4) with the actual Yjs library.
+See `yjs-interleave/index.js`.